 3M + P → M3P →(H2O) 3MOH + PH3

-Alkali metals react with atmospheric oxygen and get tarnished of their shining nature.
+Alkali metals react with atmospheric oxygen and get tarnished for their shining nature.
 They burn with oxygen to form oxides.
 But, the nature of oxides formed is different.

 Oxygen has a different oxidation state in them.
-Smaller Lithium forms a normal oxide, while sodium forms peroxides and the larger atoms form superoxides.
+Smaller lithium forms a normal oxide, while sodium forms peroxide and the larger atoms form superoxides.